zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 <TabItem value="hold-preferred">

+> The 'hold-preferred' flavor triggers the hold behavior when the `tapping-term-ms` has expired or another key is pressed.
+> When the hold-tap key is released and the hold behavior has not been triggered, the tap behavior will trigger.

 As shown previously, the hold-tap decision is generally made after the [`tapping-term-ms`](#tapping-term-ms) has expired.

 <AnimationPlayer auto small name="hold_tap_comparison" />